jlcolbert/jlcolbert.github.io/content/pages/Describing Absence The Complicated Power of Metadata Surrogates in Libraries and Archives.md

 Then there's the Histories of Choice collection at Florida Gulf University, "an ethnographic recollection of Roe v.
 Wade that provides historical context of different perspectives and lived experiences centered around the theme of abortion."
 The issue: some of these oral histories contain information from when abortion was criminalized.
 And in our current climate, and even in some states currently, the information that might not be criminalized now could be in the future.
 How do we ensure access, including with our descriptive metadata, that will not result in criminalization?
 What is the statute of limitations?
 How can we protect these people?

-Their solution:

-> ...staff members who were comfortable with the subject matter redacted PII: name, age, location, hometown, graduation year, etc. Then they would swap transcripts and do the redaction process again.
+Their solution: staff members who were comfortable with the subject matter redacted PII: name, age, location, hometown, graduation year, etc. Then they would swap transcripts and do the redaction process again.
 The names of participants were also removed from all master metadata and accession records.
 All previous versions of the transcripts were deleted, as were the original audio recordings.
 The public record of the project is the only record in existence; there is no additional data for a legal entity to subpoena.[^8]

 [^8]: [[@Testimonies: The rewards and challenges of letting their voices be heard]]